zminde/esphome-s3-box-3-lvgl/README.md

 Setting the status of these widgets is not done in the LVGL configuration.
 Instead each component forces appropriate updates to the UI.
 So when a switch is turned on or off it needs to update the lvgl switch widget to be checked or not checked.
 This means the UI updates interactively so that as actions are performed which can send service calls to home assistant or trigger local actions, the corresponding state changes in sensors can update the UI in response.
 For each new or modified widget you need to update in the LVGL the action to take when a UI interaction occurs and in parallel you need to update the component to update the UI on value changes.
-Example configuration is included to match the screens above providing starting configuration for how different types of devices can be configured.
+Example entity configuration is included to match the screens above providing starting configuration for how different types of devices can be configured.